jawira/case-converter/README.md

 Usage
 -----

-1. Pass the string to be converted as parameter when instantiating `Convert` class:
+1. Instantiate `Convert` class with the string to transform:

     ```php
     $son = new Convert('john-connor');
     ```

-    The format of input string (i.e. _john_connor_) is going to be automatically detected.
+    Input string (i.e. _john-connor_) format is going to be detected automatically.

 2. Then use the right method to convert the string accordingly to your needs: